xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ![todelete 5.jpg]({{site.baseurl}}/images/todelete 5.jpg)

 - 133 Mbps or 200 Mbps shaper (not configurable)

-This shaper will have a direct impact on the amount of sampled packets we can pass to the LC CPU: 133-200Mbps / [ ( packet size up to 128B + 16B ) * 8]
+This shaper will have a direct impact on the amount of sampled packets we can pass to the LC CPU:

+133-200Mbps / [ ( packet size up to 101B + 43B ) * 8]

-Ex: packets larger than 128B will give 133Mbps / (144*8) = 115,451 PPS per NPU
+Ex: packets larger than 101 Bytes @ Layer2 will represent 133Mbps / (144*8) = 115,451 PPS per NPU

 - Flow table size

 Default 64k, configurable up to 1M per monitor-map

 - Export rate-limiter

 Default 2000 records / sec, configurable

 **Note**: the export "rate-limiter" name is often creating confusion in operator’s mind because we will not “drop” records if we exceed this limit, but instead we will keep the entry longer in the cache despite the timer expiration.
 At the potential risk of reaching the maximum size of this cache.